OneUglySquatch/freelancer_install/README.md

  - Let the script run and answer ***YES*** to all default questions and install anything that pops up to their default settings.
     - Once the game is installed, do not run it yet.
 You need to run the mod first.
     - There are some instances where the command prompt is missing after the script has completed.
 Just hit the Enter key and it will come back
-    - Depending on your distro, you'll most likly see the Freelancer game icon in your menu or quick launch bar.
+    - Depending on your distro, you'll most likely see the Freelancer game icon in your menu or quick launch bar.

 ## 4. Install Discovery Freelancer Mod
  - Run `bash discovery_install.sh`